top of page

 Sobriety Date: November 13, 2024

-Resident at Sisters of Sobriety: December 20, 2024 to December 15, 2025
+Resident at SOS: December 20, 2024 to December 15, 2025

 November 13, 2024 is the day my life began again.
 When I arrived at Sisters of Sobriety on December 20, 2024, fresh out of residential treatment, I carried both hope and uncertainty.
 I knew I wanted something different, but I didn’t yet know who I was without the weight of my past.
 In those early days, I learned to sit with myself in a way I never had before, honest, raw, and willing.